lucapette/fakedata/README.md

 # Code of Conduct

-You are expected to follow our [code of conduct](/CODE_OF_CONDUCT.md) when interacting with the project via issues, pull requests or in any other form.
+You are expected to follow our [code of conduct](/CODE_OF_CONDUCT.md) when interacting with the project via issues, pull requests, or in any other form.
 Many thanks to the awesome [contributor covenant](http://contributor-covenant.org/) initiative!